 Yes, transitions are important.
 The right transition words make the essay more cohesive and help the reader go from paragraph to another with ease, while retaining the connection between them.

 However, when it comes to starting the conclusion paragraph, the reader knows it is the conclusion, you don’t need to spell it out.
 Hence, you must use transition words that make the flow seem organic and smooth.

-Here’s a video enlisting some transition words or linkers you can use to begin the concluding paragraph
+Here’s a video by Liz enlisting some transition words or linkers you can use to begin the concluding paragraph

 End with a Quote